 Potential solution #<3.1>

-Editor's note: This clause section should be aligned with the format and contents of 5.1.1.4 in S5-244799
+Editor's note: This clause should be aligned with the format and contents of 5.1.1.4 in S5-244799

 Pros:

 Minimizes the complexity and overhead when configuring all association time windows, as only one instance per association needs to be updated.
 Also minimizes feeder link load as well as satellite CPU load and memory usage.